natemccurdy/consul-rpm-builder/README.md

 ## Configuring

-Config files are loaded in lexicographical order from the `config-dir` specified in `/etc/sysconfig/consul` (config package).
+Config files are loaded in lexicographical order from the `config-dir` (defaults to `/etc/consul/`).

 # Inspired By